HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 #### Provider Actions (same as Direct Referral)

 - steps 1 through 7
+- note from Step 6: The Provider system creates a [SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) and [FHIR SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html).
+The Task is associated with the SDOHCC ServiceRequest through the [Task.focus](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.focus) data element.

 #### CBO - Provider Actions (changed based on CBO application vs FHIR API)

+&nbsp;&nbsp;&nbsp;&nbsp;8b.
+CBO application queries Provider or Care Coordinator API for new or updated referrals

-&nbsp;&nbsp;&nbsp;&nbsp;8b CBO application queries Provider or Care Coordinator API for new or updated referrals.
+&nbsp;&nbsp;&nbsp;&nbsp;see [direct referral light exchange workflow](exchange_workflow.html#direct-referral-light).
+This can occur after receiving electronic communication, or some other means, that there is a referral, in which case the CBO application queries the Provider or Care Coordinator FHIR API for new or updated referrals.
+Or, in the absence of electronic notification, the CBO could monitor for new Tasks and ServiceRequests using polling (for guidance on polling see [polling](checking_task_status.html#polling)).

-&nbsp;&nbsp;&nbsp;&nbsp;The CBO (Referral Recipient) system queries the Referral Source FHIR server using the FHIR API (using the FHIR [Task id](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.id) and [SDOHCC ServiceRequest Resource instance id](StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.id)).
-Every instance of a FHIR Resource or Profile has a FHIR Server specific unique id.
-Using the HTTPS GET method with the Resource type and id, one can directly find a specific instance if the Referral Source identifies it or the id of the instance was previously pulled.
+&nbsp;&nbsp;&nbsp;&nbsp;While polling can be efficient, if a provider sends a secure link with a specific FHIR Task and FHIR ServiceRequest to fulfill, the CBO (Referral Recipient) system can perform queries by id on the Providers FHIR server using the FHIR API (using the FHIR [Task id](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.id) and [SDOHCC ServiceRequest Resource instance id](StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.id)).
+Using the HTTPS GET method with the FHIR Resource type and id, one can directly find a specific instance, weather the id wsa provided directly by the Provider system or the id of the instance was previously pulled.
 Additionally, a generic request for all the Resources of a type can be performed.
-Referral Source servers should have implemented the option to limit the returned Resource instances by date.
+Provider FHIR servers should have implemented the option to limit the returned Resource instances by date (see appropriate [capability statement](artifacts.html#capability-statements)).

+&nbsp;&nbsp;&nbsp;&nbsp;Also it is important to remember, as in 8a, that the Task is associated with the SDOHCC ServiceRequest through the [Task.focus](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.focus) data element.
+Importantly, the Task is the means to communicate from the CBO to the provider that work is being done or is done - once created by provider, it is modified by the CBO.
+The SDOHCC ServiceRequest is a receipt of service and can contain additional information for the CBO through it's various fields such as the supporting document field.
+The Task is where the CBO communicates back to the provider.
+For example, the Task.input field is where the CBO can communicate information the CBO used to complete the task.
+Finally, the provider may also include a [SDOHCC Task For Patient](StructureDefinition-SDOHCC-TaskForPatient.html) indicating actions for the patient to take or a assessment(questionnaire) to fill out.

 &nbsp;&nbsp;&nbsp;&nbsp;9b CBO finds new referral and accepts the referral